Victoria Embankment: Route

 The Victoria Embankment (part of the A3211 road) starts at Westminster Bridge, just north of the Palace of Westminster, then follows the course of the north bank, past Hungerford Bridge and Waterloo Bridge, before ending at Blackfriars Bridge in the City.
 Shell Mex House, the Savoy Hotel and Savoy Place are located between the Embankment and the Strand.

 Transport

 London Underground stations along Victoria Embankment are Embankment and Temple.
 London Buses route N550 is the only bus route along the Embankment, providing an overnight service when the tube is shut.
 Victoria Embankment was also the southern end of the Kingsway Tramway Subway.
 It was also used by trams as a loop right up until the end of the original tramway system in London in 1952.

 London River Services boat services operate from Westminster Millennium Pier, Embankment Pier and Blackfriars Millennium Pier at points along Victoria Embankment.
 Pleasure cruises operate from Savoy Pier.

-London's East-West Cycle Superhighway 3, a kerb-protected cycle track across London, runs along most of the Victoria Embankment: it opened in 2016.
+London's east–west Cycleway 3, a kerb-protected cycle track across London, runs along most of the Victoria Embankment: it opened in 2016.